[Skip to Content]

 7. Specialty Articles

-Submit ONE article published in print or online (online does not mean one's personal blog or personal website).
+Submit ONE article published in print or online (online publication does not mean one's personal blog, website, or social media page).
 Do not enter same article in two different subcategories.
 Where subcategories overlap, entrant must choose the one in which to enter.

 Judges will consider planning, general organization, clarity of writing, documentation, presentation/style, readability, impact, initiative in obtaining story and author’s ability to write knowledgeably on subject.